duckie/StaticProjector/dev/doc/tutorial_sp_howto.md

 ##Method 1: from zip archive##

-Download the zip file [here](linkto) and uncompress it into a folder.
+Download the zip file [here](https://github.com/downloads/duckie/StaticProjector/StaticProjector-0.1.zip) and uncompress it into a folder.

 ##Method 2: from git repository##

 __Please be careful__ cause there some steps over just cloning the repository.
 We suppose you have git installed on your computer and a Unix like shell.
-If you are running on Windows, we recommend to install [MSys Git](linkto) wich bundles Git and a fully efficient bash shell.
+If you are running on Windows, we recommend to install [MSys Git](http://msysgit.github.com/) wich bundles Git and a fully efficient bash shell.
 Then, by replacing *my_user* by your user name and *my_work_dir* by the name you want, type the following commands:

 	# mkdir /home/my_user/my_work_dir
 	# cd /home/my_user/my_work_dir
-	# git clone (completeit) StaticProjector
+	# git clone git://github.com/duckie/StaticProjector.git StaticProjector
 	# cd StaticProjector
 	# dev/tools/update-3rd-party.sh
 	# dev/tools/package.sh

-Now you have a ready Static Projector into the directory _/home/my_user/my_work_dir/StaticProjector/build/_.
+Now you have a ready Static Projector into the directory */home/my_user/my_work_dir/StaticProjector/build/*.
 This is an important step because of bundled third party softwares needed for Static Projector to work.
-As of today, the only third party software is the [PHP port](linkto) of [markdown](linkto), which is a very useful piece of software.
+As of today, the only third party software is the [PHP port](https://github.com/michelf/php-markdown) of [markdown](http://daringfireball.net/projects/markdown/), which is a very useful piece of software.

 #Step 2: Get Static Projector to run#